John Hastings, 2nd Earl of Pembroke: Campaigning in France

 Disagreements and tensions arose among the English generals, particularly between Pembroke and Chandos, based on their vastly different social status.
 As the modern historian Jonathan Sumption puts it, Pembroke "may have had the grander name but his inexperience showed".
 Although Chandos was appointed seneschal of Anjou he was only a banneret and so Pembroke, with aristocratic arrogance, refused to serve under him.
 It is possible Pembroke was acting on the advice of his council, but the result was that the two English armies were kept separate from each other.

 In October (or possibly December) Pembroke invaded Anjou with just his own force of 300 men-at-arms on a fire-raising raid to Puirenon.
 During this Pembroke was ambushed by about 600 men under either Louis de Sancerre or Jean de Bueil.
 Taken by surprise, Pembroke's men were still trying to form up when they were charged by French cavalry.
 About 100 of the English were killed or taken prisoner, and the French captured supplies, horses and materiel.
-Unable to fight the attacking force off, Pembroke escaped to a house at the edge of a village and sent to Chandos for assistance.
+Unable to fight off the attacking force, Pembroke escaped to a house at the edge of a village and sent to Chandos for assistance.
 In revenge, says Cokayne, Pembroke then raided Anjou again, before being despatched with Cambridge to relieve Belleperche, in early 1370, where they raised the French siege.
 At the same time, Pembroke's agents had recruited 300 men in England to join his force, and they were soon due to sail.

 Pembroke was embarrassed at being rescued by Chandos and this "did nothing to abate the ill-feeling between the two leaders" and "was a serious blow to Edward III's attempts to stabilize Aquitaine", according to the historian R. I. Jack.
 Not only had the escapade damaged the English cause in the region, but it led directly to Chandos's failure later in the year to recapture the abbey at Saint-Savin, Vienne, where Chandos was killed.
 This was a major loss for the English, as none of the remaining English captains in France, including Pembroke, had the personal skill or martial experience of Chandos.
 A contemporary chronicler reported that the French King, Charles V, when he heard of Chandos's death, said that no-one was now "left able to make peace between England and France".